NihitBaluni/rick-n-morty/README.md

 ## Available Scripts

-To run the application run the following commands:
+To run the application got to the parent directory and run the following commands:

-1. "npm instal" // to install the dependencies
+1. "npm install" // to install the dependencies

 2. Run "npm start" from the project directory